Follow our continuing adventure

-THE 2017/18 season sees Burton Albion competing in the Sky Bet Championship for the second season after back-to-back promotions.
+THE 2018/19 season sees Burton Albion competing in Sky Bet League One.

-The Brewers were promoted on the final day of the 2015/2016 season with Nigel Clough’s team earning a draw at Doncaster to secure second spot behind Wigan (see picture).
+Albion had been promoted to the Championship on the final day of the 2015/2016 season with Nigel Clough’s team earning a draw at Doncaster to secure second spot behind Wigan (see picture).

 The previous season, under Jimmy Floyd Hasselbaink, the Brewers had been promoted to League One after being crowned League Two champions.

-It has been a meteoric rise for the club, which only entered the Football League after being crowned Football Conference champions in 2008-09.
+It has been a meteoric rise for the club, which only entered the Football League after being crowned (Blue Square) Football Conference champions in 2008-09.

 After a first season that saw the Brewers comfortably consolidate their new found status with a thirteenth place finish, the second term in the Football League was a more difficult campaign given that the club had to play over half of their league matches in the final three months of the season after numerous postponements left them with up to eight games in hand on their rivals.